 The general corporate income tax rate amounts to 21%.
 A municipal surcharge of up to 1.5% may apply.
-A state surcharge may also apply, at a rate of 3% on taxable profit between EUR1.5 million and EUR7.5 million, at a rate of 5% on taxable profits between EUR7.5 million and EUR35 million, and at a rate of 9% on taxable profits in excess of EUR35 million.
+A state surcharge may also apply, at the following rates:

+- 3% on taxable profit between EUR1.5 million and EUR7.5 million; - 5% on taxable profits between EUR7.5 million and EUR35 million; and - 9% on taxable profits in excess of EUR35 million.